Delayed passengers growl after a bear escapes from the cargo hold of an Iraqi plane in Dubai

 Iraqi Airways said procedures to transport the bear were carried out in accordance with the law and with procedures and standards approved by the International Air Transport Association (IATA).

-According to the airline. the bear was being flown from Baghdad to Dubai.
-A person speaking on the video clip making the social media rounds said the aircraft was an hour late for its trip to Baghdad and that passengers were being asked to disembark until the issue was resolved.
+The airline said the bear was being flown from Baghdad to Dubai.
+But a person speaking on the video clip making the social media rounds suggested otherwise, saying that the aircraft was an hour late for its trip to the Baghdad and that passengers were being asked to disembark until the issue was resolved.

 Dubai International Airport, the world’s busiest for international travel, declined to comment.

-An Iraqi Airways official confirmed to The Associated Press on Sunday that the bear was being transported to the Iraqi capital.
-The official, who spoke on condition of anonymity because he’s not authoritized to speak about the matter publicly, declined to name the animal’s owner.
+An Iraqi Airways official confirmed to The Associated Press on Sunday that the bear was, in fact, being transported to the Iraqi capital.
+The official, who spoke on condition of anonymity because he’s not authorized to speak about the matter publicly, declined to name the animal’s owner.

 Keeping predatory animals as pets in Iraq – especially in Baghdad – has become popular among the wealthy.